 The monitoring task tracks the case-based reasoning process.
-For each problem solved by the CBR system, the monitor generates a trace containing: 1) the cases retrieved, with a link to the indexing knowledge responsible for the retrieval; 2) the ranking criteria applied to the cases, together with the values that each criterion produced and the final ranking; and 3) the adaptation operators which were applied, with the sources to which they were applied (the cases used) and the target changes produced (the solution features).
+For each problem solved by the CBR system, the monitor generates a trace containing: (1) the cases retrieved, with a link to the indexing knowledge responsible for the retrieval; (2) the ranking criteria applied to the cases, together with the values that each criterion produced and the final ranking; and (3) the adaptation operators that were applied, with the sources to which they were applied (the cases used) and the target changes produced (the solution features).

-Note that this does not require that the adaptation step use only a single case, nor that all the retrieved cases must be involved in all adaptations; any such constraints depend on specific applications, independent of the general model.
-Similarly, our model distinguishes application of indexing criteria and ranking criteria as two sub-processes involved in the retrieval step, but it does not require that they be decoupled in the implementation being monitored.
-For instance, a K-nearest neighbor approach (Cover & Hart 1967) uses the value of K to determine the number of cases considered and uses the distance measure as a ranking criterion.
-Other approaches might use crude criteria for indexing and finer-grained criteria for case ranking.
+Note that our model does not require that the adaptation step use only a single case, nor that all the retrieved cases be involved in all adaptations; any such constraints depend on specific applications, independent of the general model.
+Similarly, our model distinguishes application of indexing criteria and ranking criteria as two subprocesses involved in the retrieval step, but it does not require that they be decoupled in the implementation being monitored.
+For instance, a K-nearest neighbor approach (Cover & Hart, 1967) uses the value of K to determine the number of cases considered and uses the distance measure as a ranking criterion.
+Other approaches might separate indexing and ranking by, for example, using crude criteria for indexing and finer-grained criteria for case ranking.